 Admissions, Mount Aloysius College, Cresson, PA 16630, (814) 886-6383:

-- Evidence of completion (or anticipated completion) of study at an approved secondary school (or GED diploma), college transcript if transferring from another college;
+- Evidence of completion (or anticipated completion) of study at an approved secondary school (or GED diploma);

 - Health forms including health history, physical exam and immunization record, are obtained from the Health Services Office.
 Completed health forms are returned to the Director of Health Services and kept confidential.
 Health forms are required of all students prior to the start of classes.